sosy-lab/cpachecker/README.md

 4. Execute `bin/cpachecker [ --config <CONFIG_FILE> ] [ --spec <SPEC_FILE> ] <SOURCE_FILE>`
    The current directory should be the CPAchecker project directory.
-   Additional command line switches are described in doc/Configuration.md.
+   Additional command-line arguments are described in doc/Configuration.md.
    To use the default configuration of CPAchecker, pass only the source file: `bin/cpachecker doc/examples/example.c`.
    A specific analysis (like k-induction) can be chosen